 Customer.
-A Customer is a representative of a business unit that receives an IT service.
+A Customer is representative of a business unit that receives an IT service.
 Data.
 Data is information that is stored or produced in a structured or unstructured format (e.g., electronic file, email, etc.).
 Data may be used to calculate, analyze, or in planning.

 Emergency Change.
 An Emergency Change is a change that must be implemented as soon as possible to address an issue that may impact service levels or may significantly increase risks to an IT service if not implemented.
 Emergency changes may be needed to resolve a major incident, to preserve data, or to implement a critical security patch.
-Emergency Changes must be reviewed by the ECAB.

 Emergency Change Advisory Board (ECAB).
 An Emergency Change Advisory Board is an emergency CAB created to handle a particular emergency change.
 Representatives of the ECAB includes CAB members and individuals that hold expertise needed to assist with reviewing, resolving, or making the emergency change.
-The VCCIO or their designee is responsible for appointing members to the ECAB for each institution.